-- the effective portion of the value paid in respect of interest rate derivatives associated with the issuance of existing long-term debt.
-The interest rate derivatives were settled in prior years and the gain continues to be amortised through the profit and loss account over the term of the debt.
+- the effective portion of the value paid in respect of interest rate derivatives associated with the issuance of existing long-term debt, which is being recycled to the profit and loss account over the term of the debt.

 23. Contingent liabilities